GerryDoesStuff/MicroTableController/README.txt

 4) Diagnostics
    python -m microstage_app.tools.diagnose

-Ports & baud: We probe for Marlin by opening the COM port at 250000 and sending M115 to find 'FIRMWARE_NAME:Marlin'.
+Ports & baud: We probe for Marlin by opening the COM port at 250000 and sending M115 to find
+    'FIRMWARE_NAME:Marlin' and the expected MACHINE_NAME.
+If a MACHINE_UUID is provided, it is used to choose between multiple compatible boards.
 If that fails, try 115200.

 --------------------------------------------------------------------------
 USING THE APP